Cleveland Browns vs. Pittsburgh Steelers NFL Week 17 Odds, Plays and Insights for January 3, 2022

 Steelers stats and trends

-- Pittsburgh has played 15 games, with six wins against the spread.

-- So far this season, the Steelers have been installed as underdogs by a 3-point margin or more eight times and are 4-4 ATS in those games.
+- So far this season, the Steelers have been installed as underdogs by a 3-point margin or more eight times and are 4-4 ATS in those matchups.

-- Pittsburgh's games this season have gone over the total in seven out of 15 opportunities (46.7%).
+- Pittsburgh has eclipsed the over/under in 46.7% of its opportunities this season (seven times in 15 games with a set point total).

 Home and road insights

-- Pittsburgh has hit the over in three of eight games at home this season.
+- This year, Pittsburgh has hit the over in three of eight games at home.

-- Away from home, Cleveland is 2-5 overall and 4-3 against the spread.
+- This season away from home, Cleveland is 4-3 against the spread and 2-5 overall.

-- In four of seven road games this season, Cleveland has gone over the total.
+- This season, in four of seven away games Cleveland has gone over the total.

 - This season, Browns away games average 48.4 points, 7.9 more than this matchup's over/under (40.5).